magomimmo/modern-cljs/doc/tutorial-18.md

 * to recompile all the CLJS builds, and
 * to launch the ring server.

-> ATTENTION NOTE: Due to the massive compilation to be done you'll
-> probably incur in a `java.lang.RuntimeException:
-> java.lang.OutOfMemoryError` after few CLJS compilations.
-AFAIK this
-> issue is still to be resolved.
-But don't panic.
-Just relaunch the
-> `lein ompile` command and the compilation should terminate
-> successfully.

 ```bash
 # clean up
 lein clean